StoneT2000/StoneT2000.github.io/blog/posts/dimensions/dimensions.md

 3. History (Battlecode stretches way back to at least 2003)
 5. Great flexibility (Although Battlecode does not achieve this at all, it makes up for this through the above points)

+There's actually a whole paper on the [design of programming competitions](https://arxiv.org/pdf/1710.07738.pdf) with specific focus on the first rendition of Halite by Michael Truell and Benjamin Spector.
+I am choosing to focus on a few aspects.

 CodinGame is not geared so socially.
 It's dashboard shows no indication that there is a forum or a discord and appears to geared towards getting jobs.

 Terminal is better and does offer a very active forum and brings great events to universities once in a while but each year it doesn't seem to change much.
-Furthermore Terminal seems to only support a few languages directly.
+Furthermore Terminal seems to only officially support a few languages directly.

 Kaggle outright only supports Python, although understandably due to its extremely strong Python tied data science audience.
-Kaggle similarly is a much more professional community, and loses touch with the personal side of competing and having fun.
+Kaggle similarly is a much more professional community, and loses touch with the personal side of competing.

 ## The Greatness of Halite and Battlecode